YariMorcus/advice-generator-app/README.md

 ### The challenge

-To build the huddle landing page according to the given designs as close as possible.
+To build the advice generator app according to the given designs as close as possible.
 The users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
+- Generate a new piece of advice by clicking the dice icon

 ### Links